Lindsey Graham Says Donald Trump’s Buffalo Protester Tweet Is An Unhelpful ‘Unfounded Accusation’

 — Lindsey Graham (@LindseyGrahamSC) June 10, 2020

-CNN reported that several other Republican members of Congress attempted to dodge questions about the tweet in which Trump tweeted what many people believed to be a conspiracy theory about Gugino.
-Overall, it appears as if the GOP Senators would like to see a change in the message out of the White House with a focus on unity for the country, which is something that Trump has not done at this point.
+CNN reported that several other Republican members of Congress attempted to dodge questions about the post in which Trump relayed what many people believed to be a conspiracy theory about Gugino.
+Overall, it appears as if the GOP Senators would like to see a change in the message out of the White House with a focus on unity for the country, which is something they believe Trump has not done at this point.
 As for Graham, he would like to hear less from the president overall.

 “I think maybe instead of speaking, he should do some listening,” He said.

-The senator noted that because he is the incumbent candidate, President Trump will receive the blame for everything that has gone wrong, and that will go wrong by November.
-However, he believes that if Trump delivers a strong or robustly recovering economy, then things will go well for him as well as Republican candidates who are up for reelection this year.
+The senator noted that because he is the incumbent presidential candidate in the November election, Trump will receive the blame for everything that has gone wrong, and that will go wrong by then.
+However, he believes that if the president helps drive a strong or robust economic recovery, then things will go well for him, as well as other Republican candidates who are up for reelection this year.

 Other senators like John Cornyn of Texas felt that Trump’s tweets could be problematic, but he noted that nobody would be able to change the president’s Twitter habits.
-Roger Wicker, who is a Republican senator from Mississippi, said many of the president’s supporters from The Magnolia State wished that he would spend less time on Twitter and stop tweeting so many controversial things.
-Wisconsin Senator Ron Johnson also would like to see Trump be less controversial on the popular social media site, but Johnson also felt that sometimes Trump’s tweets could be effective.
+Roger Wicker, who is a Republican senator from Mississippi, said many of the president’s supporters from the Magnolia State wished that he would spend less time on Twitter and stop sharing so many controversial things.
+Wisconsin Sen. Ron Johnson also said that he’d like to see Trump be less controversial on the popular social media site, but admitted that his tweets could sometimes be effective.

-Senator Graham won the South Carolina primary yesterday, and he faces Democratic challenger Jaime Harrison.